November 23, 1967, Cape Town, Cape Province

 Right arm Offbreak

 Rondebosch BHS; University of Cape Town

-Gary Kirsten was never blessed with the flair and the almost pure technique of his half-brother Peter, but his discipline, temperament and his penchant for hard work stood during his days as a batsman, when he became so established at the top of the South African batting order that it's almost impossible to think how they would cope without him.
+Gary Kirsten was never blessed with the flair and the almost pure technique of his half-brother Peter, but his discipline, temperament and his penchant for hard work stood out during his days as South Africa's opener.
 Then, all those virtues brought him rich rewards after his playing days too, as he became one of the most successful and popular coaches of India.
-The side went to the top of the Test rankings during his stint, which ended, quite fittingly, with India's World Cup triumph in 2011.
+The side went to the top of the Test rankings during his stint, which ended, quite fittingly, with a World Cup triumph in 2011.